-7.4.9 Checking the belt and chain tension
+7.4.10 Checking the chain tension

 Excessive chain tension increases wear.

-If the chain tension is too low, there is a risk that the chain or the drive belt will slip off the chain wheels.
+If the chain tension is too low, there is a risk that the chain will slip off the chain wheels.

 - ▶ Check the chain tension once a month. - 1 Check the chain tension in three or four positions, turning the crank a full revolution.